jasmyn/rollme/README.md

 -----------------------------------------
 ~~~
 var rollme = require('./rollme');
-var roll = rollme.roll("2d4", 2);
+var roll = rollme.roll("2d4", 2, true);
 ~~~

 The first parameter is the quantity and type of dice to roll, the second is an optional modifier.
+The third is if you'll allow negative modified results (this defaults to false).

 The result object you get back looks like this...